Sulpitius Pius

 CHAPTER I.

-[3] He restrains his desires by prayer and abstinence: Therefore, for the purpose of repressing youthful desires and acquiring the advances of wisdom, he bound himself with the reins of prayers and abstinence.
-And from his very cradle the ecclesiastical rule was so honorable to him in its observance that he not only converted to the faith the crowds of many young and old men who flocked to him inquiring about the religion of our faith, but also formed them in the practices of the perfect life.
-The divine grace was manifestly present in him, he instructs others: through which he provoked innumerable persons to imitate him in the faith of God.
-Above all things he held that the precepts of the Gospel and the voice of the Savior must be fulfilled with the highest love and zeal.
-For although he seemed perhaps young and of less mature understanding, yet as an indication of the most perfect chastity, maintaining continence as a kind of first foundation, he set it in his soul; a lover of chastity: and thus he proceeded to build the remaining virtues upon this one; and according to the faith of the Gospels, in which the exhortation of the Savior's voice is set forth, "Because there are eunuchs who have made themselves eunuchs for the sake of the kingdom of God," spurning the bond of marriage, he maintained his resolution of chastity.
+[3] he restrains his desires by prayer and abstinence: Moreover, for the repression of youthful passions and the acquisition of the fruits of wisdom, he constrained himself with the bridles of prayer and abstinence.
+And so from his very cradle the ecclesiastical rule was so honorable to him in its observance, that the crowds of many young and old men who flocked to him, inquiring about the religion of our faith, he not only converted to the faith but also formed with the teachings of a perfect life.
+Divine grace was manifestly with him, he instructs others: through which he drew innumerable persons to the imitation of himself in the faith of God.
+Above all, he considered the precepts of the Gospel and the voice of the Savior to be fulfilled with the greatest love and zeal.
+For although he might have seemed to be a young man and of somewhat imperfect understanding, yet maintaining the sign of the most perfect chastity, he placed, as it were, a first foundation of continence in his soul; a lover of chastity: and thus he went on to build the remaining virtues upon this; and according to the faith of the Gospels, in which the exhortation of the Savior's voice is expressed: Because there are eunuchs who have made themselves eunuchs for the kingdom of God, having spurned the bond of marriage, he maintained the purpose of chastity.
 Matthew 19:12.

 Annotations

 e.
-The same: "These."
+The same: These.

 CHAPTER II.

-His life in the religious habit before the episcopate.
+Life in the religious habit before the episcopate.

-[10] Meanwhile the grace of signs girded him more and more.
-And when the faithful had persuaded Prince Clothar, then Abbot in the army. the Prince immediately asked the Bishop to grant permission, for his own salvation and that of his army, for the blessed man to hold the office of Abbot in his camp.
-Therefore, when provisions were supplied at the expense of himself and all his men for three days, He distributes the royal rations to the poor. keeping the supply for one day, he distributed the rest to the needy.
-And when his men were murmuring out of fear of want: "Fix the eye of your mind," he said, "O sons, upon the Lord the Savior; seek first his kingdom and his justice, and all things shall be added to you.
+[10] Meanwhile the grace of miracles was surrounding him more and more.
+And when it had been suggested by the faithful to Prince Clothar; then Abbot in the army. immediately the Bishop was asked that for his salvation and that of his army, permission be given for the blessed man to hold the office of Abbot in his camp.
+Now when provision was made at his own and all his people's expense for three days, He distributes the royal rations allotted to him among the poor: keeping what was sufficient for one day, he bestowed the rest on the needy.
+And when his men murmured from fear of want: Fix the eye of your mind, he said, O children, on the Lord and Savior; seek first His kingdom and His justice, and all things will be added to you.
 Psalm 33:11.
-Remember that prophetic word: 'Those who seek the Lord shall not want for any good thing.'"
-More is supplied.
-Indeed, so great an abundance of food was immediately sent to him by the faithful that it would not be absurd to say he rejoiced at having received, without human glory, the hundredfold return which the faithful Rewarder had promised to his disciples.
+Remember that prophetic word: Those who seek the Lord shall not lack any good thing. another supply is provided.
+Indeed, such an abundance of food was suddenly sent to him by the faithful that he not unreasonably rejoiced that he had received it with the hundredfold return which the faithful Rewarder had promised to His disciples, without any human glory.
 Matthew 19:29.

-[11] At length, after a few days had passed, the King was afflicted with a cruel illness, and the poison spreading through his limbs hastened him headlong toward death.
-Meanwhile the Queen, struck with sudden grief, cast aside her jewels, tore her garments, lacerated her hair and cheeks, and was already mourning her husband as though lost.
-The household was in turmoil; the tears of the servants were joined to the lamentations of their mistress.
-They ran to the most blessed man, He prays and fasts for the ailing King: they clung to the Saint's knees, they watered his feet with tears, that the pious Priest might pour forth a prayer to the Lord for the King's health.
-He, however, whose hope was in Almighty God, watered his face with tears and beat his breast and drew forth painful sighs; he continued in vigils and fasting, ceaselessly pouring forth prayers for the sick man.
-After five days the King slipped closer and closer to death: then the Priest was asked by his companions to take a small amount of food to temper his excessive fasting.
-"I will not eat," he said, "until I can obtain health for the Prince from Christ the Lord, whom I serve."
-And when they were crying out that the Prince was already at the point of death and nearly lifeless, and that he was afflicting his innocent body to no avail by prolonged abstinence; He foretells that the King will be healed. he, whose salvation was firmly in God, promised that after seven days were completed the Prince, having recovered his former strength, would take food together with himself and the other companions.
-And so the day longed for by the prayers of all arrived: the promises of the Priest were fulfilled: swift healing was granted to the Prince: the Priest was raised up in glorious triumph by the hands of all, and was summoned to the royal banquet with great honors.
-He was indeed dear and acceptable to all on this account.
+[11] At length, after a few days had passed, the King was afflicted with a cruel disease, and the poison spread through his limbs was rushing headlong toward death.
+Meanwhile the Queen, struck with sudden grief, cast away her jewels, tore her garments, and lacerated her hair and cheeks, and now mourned her husband as though already lost.
+The household was in turmoil; the tears of the servants were joined to the mistress's lamentations.
+They rush to the most blessed man, He prays and fasts for the sick King: they cling to the Saint's knees, they wet his feet with tears, begging that the pious Priest would pour forth prayer to the Lord for the King's health.
+He, moreover, whose hope rested in Almighty God, bathed his face with tears and beating his breast drew forth grievous sighs; he continued in vigils and fasting, and ceaselessly poured forth prayers for the sick man.
+After five days the King slipped more and more toward death: then the Priest was asked by his companions to take a small amount of food to moderate his excessive fasting.
+I will not eat, he said, until I can obtain the Prince's health from Christ the Lord, whom I serve.
+And when they cried out that the Prince was now at his last gasp and nearly lifeless, and that by his prolonged fast he was pointlessly afflicting his innocent body; he predicts his recovery. he, whose salvation firmly endured in God, promised that after seven days had been completed, the Prince, having recovered his former vigor, would take food with him and the other companions.
+And so the day arrived that was awaited by the prayers of all: the Priest's promises were fulfilled: swift healing was granted to the Prince: the Priest was raised up by the hands of all in a glorious triumph and summoned with great honors to a royal banquet.
+For by this he was dear and acceptable to all.

 Annotations